 Treatment Considerations

-LenSx Laser Cataract Surgery: There are several technologies available to remove your cataracts.
+Several technologies are available to remove your cataracts.
 LenSx is considered one of the best because of the precision of the femtosecond laser used during the procedure.
 To remove your lens, your surgeon makes tiny slits on either side of the lens.
 This makes the clouded lens particularly easy to remove.
 The key is to remove the lens completely, which a skilled surgeon can do quickly and efficiently.
 After lens removal, your surgeon places a lens implant to replace it.

 If you have cataracts, there are many treatment options available and a lot to learn to make an informed choice.
 These preventative measures can considerably minimize your risk and slow down the progress of cataracts.
 If you have any further questions, please contact a surgeon at Barnet Dulaney Perkins Eye Center.